Skip to content

 --Then save current value for use on the next update.

---Do note that playerData.BoneCharmPreviousBoneHearts will certainly be nil here at some point due to not being initialised before.
+--Do note that playerData.BoneCharmPreviousBoneHearts will be nil here at some point due to not being initialised before.

 --However, it's a good idea to check if the value isn't nil when performing other operations.